 The following document contains general information as well as information on how to complete the Marketplace application based on Smith College's health coverage:

 Find a Physician in Northampton

-If you would like information regarding physicians in the Northampton area, please call the Cooley Dickinson Physician's Referral Service, at 413-582-2200 or you can go to their website, at www.cooley-dickinson.org, to request a physician directory.
+If you would like information regarding physicians in the Northampton area, please visit the Cooley Dickinson website at https://www.cooleydickinson.org/doctors-providers/.

 Flex Spending Accounts